 Beaches

 Eurobodalla Shire has 83 beaches.
-Find out which ones have surf patrols, how to get involved in surf lifesaving activities and discover the beaches where you can take your pooch.
+This page lists popular swimming beaches, and outline which ones have mobility mats and surf patrols, and how you can get involved in surf lifesaving activities.

-In summer, you will find a mix of professional and volunteer lifeguards on duty every day at our most popular swimming beaches.
+In summer, you will find a mix of professional lifeguards and volunteer lifesavers on duty every day at our most popular swimming beaches.

-- During the peak summer holiday season, professional surf life savers patrol eight of our most popular beaches on week days.
+• During the peak summer holiday season, professional lifeguards patrol eight of our most popular beaches on week days.

-- Volunteers from the local Surf Life Saving clubs patrol selected beaches on weekends and public holidays from October to April.
+• Volunteers from local surf lifesaving clubs patrol selected beaches on weekends and public holidays from October to April.

 To locate patrolled beaches and get updates on hazards and conditions at Eurobodalla beaches contact one of the local surf life saving clubs or visit the Beachsafe website.